Kevin Hayes: Philadelphia Flyers (2019–2023)

 Hayes was again named an alternate captain for the Flyers in the 2020–21 season, rotating the position with Voráček on away games, with Ivan Provorov serving as home alternate, and Couturier returning as permanent alternate.
 After a strong offensive start to the season, Hayes' performance began to slow, and he was disappointed in his "average year", telling reporters, "I want to help the team every single night and I feel like I haven't done that as much this year."
 Hayes finished the season with 12 goals and 19 assists in 55 games of the pandemic-shortened season, and was second on the team with 127 shots.
 Shortly after the conclusion of the season, Hayes underwent surgery for a sports hernia, with an expected five-week recovery period.
 He admitted, after the surgery, that he had begun feeling abdominal pain partway through the season, and that it was "tough to get going in games" after suffering the injury.

 The 2021–22 season proved difficult for Hayes, as he had to deal with a blood infection and the aftermath of multiple surgeries.
 As well, his brother Jimmy died in August 2021 due to a drug overdose.
 Despite these tribulations, Hayes was able to play 48 games, recording 10 goals and 21 assists.
 He was named a finalist for the Bill Masterton Memorial Trophy, awarded to the player who "best exemplifies the qualities of perseverance, sportsmanship and dedication to hockey."
+In his final season with the Flyers, he was upgraded to the first line for the first five games due to Sean Couturier's injury before going to a lesser role for the rest of the season.
+He recorded eight points in those games, and had 54 points at the end of the season.